paulcockrell/tagc-website/src/pages/articles/index.md

     title: Servicing spring powered air rifles by Stan Hoskins
   - file: /img/vermin-control-.177-v-.22.pdf
     title: Vermin control by Stan Hoskins
+  - file: /img/what-can-a-regulator-do-for-me-by-alan-walker.pdf
+    title: What can a regulator do for me? by Alan Walker
 ---
 The articles published on this page are by Club members for the use and information of other club members.